Portrayal of women in American comics: Golden Age of Comic Books

-Under the control of other writers Wonder Woman often fell into more conventional female positions.
-After a survey was conducted among Justice Society Readers, Wonder Woman was admitted to the organization in All-Star Comics # 11.
+Other writers portrayed Wonder Woman in more conventional female roles of the time.
+After a survey was conducted among Justice Society Readers, Wonder Woman was admitted to All-Star Comics # 11.

 Although it was published concurrently with Marston's run in Sensation Comics, the writer of Justice Society kept Wonder Woman in the limited position as Secretary of the League, rarely involving her in action.
-In 1947 Marston died, and although his widow petitioned to be hired as writer, DC instead hired Robert Kanigher.
+In 1947 Marston died, and although his widow petitioned to be hired as a writer, DC instead hired Robert Kanigher.
 Under his direction Wonder Woman's physical prowess declined.
-She was no longer depicted in chains, she became more and more submissive, and her priorities shifted to be more conventional for her gender role.
-Between crime fighting, Diana Prince engaged in more feminine jobs as a babysitter, fashion model, or movie star and in her classic job as Steve Trevor's secretary, with a new dedication to marrying him.
+She was no longer depicted in chains, she became more and more submissive, and her priorities shifted to be more conventional to gender roles of the time.
+Between crime fighting, Diana Prince engaged in more so-called feminine jobs as a babysitter, fashion model, or movie star and in her classic job as Steve Trevor's secretary, with a new dedication to marrying him.
 A new form of bondage that Wonder Woman craved was the mantle of wife and mother.
 In one Sensational Comics issue, Wonder Woman tells a woman that she envied her life as a mother and wife.

 During World War II, women assumed jobs formerly occupied by men, becoming truck drivers, stevedores, and welders.
-The same was reflected into the comic books, as heroes such as Hawkman needed help and turned to their wives or girlfriends, creating a new form of heroines: the partners.
-Many women after World War II refused to give up their newfound freedom, creating a massive crisis in formerly assumed definitions of masculinity and femininity.
+The same was reflected in comic books, as heroes such as Hawkman turned to their wives or girlfriends for help, creating a new category of heroines: the partners.
+Many women, after World War II, refused to give up their newfound freedom, creating a massive crisis in formerly assumed definitions of masculinity and femininity.
 The femme fatale (prevalent in The Spirit comic book) exemplified this crisis: a strong, sexually aggressive woman who refused to stay in her traditional "proper" place.

 This post-war tension affected the comic book industry directly when a Senate Subcommittee was created to address a perceived rise of juvenile delinquency.
 Influenced largely by Fredric Wertham's book published that same year, Seduction of the Innocent, a public hearing was held to determine if juvenile delinquency and comic books were linked.
 Wertham had specifically attacked the portrayal of many comic book women, stating: "They are not homemakers.
 They do not bring up a family.
 Mother-love is entirely absent...
 Even when Wonder Woman adopts a girl there are Lesbian overtones".

 Comic books were deemed to be a threat to the standards of American decency, and instead of undergoing government regulation, the Comics Magazine Association of America agreed to create and adhere to its own code of self-censorship.
-The code explicitly censors violence, sexuality and "abnormal" romance for the implicit purpose of "emphasiz[ing] the value of the home and the sanctity of marriage" and a reenforcement of traditional gender roles.
+The code explicitly censors violence, sexuality and "abnormal" romance for the implicit purpose of "emphasiz[ing] the value of the home and the sanctity of marriage" and a re-enforcement of traditional gender roles.